PavelKisliak/BitSerializer/README.md

 	]
 }
 ```
 For serializing a named object please use helper class `KeyValue` which takes `key` and `value` as constructor arguments.
-The type of key should be supported by target archive, usually they requires UTF-8 string.
-In some cases can be useful the `AutoKeyValue` adapter, which automatically converts a key to type expected by the archive.
-Using this adapter makes sense with **CppRestJson** archive (which has different key types on different platforms), or with **PugiXml** archive (which can be compiled with `PUGIXML_WCHAR_MODE`).
-One more possible case, if you would like to use UTF-16, UTF-32 or some custom string implementation as keys.
+Usually the type of key is UTF-8 string, but you are free to use any other convertible type (`std::u16string`, `std::u32string` or any numeric types).
+For example, MsgPack archive has native support for numbers as keys, they will be converted to string when use with another archive.
 For get maximum performance, better to avoid any conversions.

 ### Serializing base class
 To serialize the base class, use the helper method `BaseObject()`, as in the next example.